-Mayor Rahm Emanuel today joined Alderman Walter Burnett (27th Ward) and West Loop stakeholders to cut the ribbon on the first phase of the Fulton Market Streetscape, a community-inspired modernization of the corridor that is Chicago's first wholesale market and now is an incubator for the City's thriving tech economy.
-As the first phase of the project wraps up from Halsted Avenue to Carpenter Street, the Chicago Department of Transportation (CDOT) announced it will launch work in the coming weeks on the second phase from Carpenter to Ogden Boulevard.
+Mayor Rahm Emanuel today joined Alderman Walter Burnett (27th Ward) and West Loop stakeholders in breaking ground on the second phase of the Fulton Market Streetscape Project, which will improve pedestrian safety and upgrade the infrastructure on the historic corridor from Carpenter Street to Ogden Avenue.
+Work on the first phase of the modernization project, from Halsted to Carpenter, was completed by the Chicago Department of Transportation (CDOT) in November 2018.

-"The new streetscape is a major milestone in the redevelopment of Fulton Market, an area that was Chicago's economic engine in the 19th Century that has been reborn and is now powering the City's tech boom," Mayor Emanuel said.
-"Working closely with Alderman Burnett and the community, we have invested to modernize the existing infrastructure and restore this historic area to make it safer for pedestrians and suitable for the mixed-use economy of the 21st Century."
+"The new streetscape is a major milestone in the redevelopment of Fulton Market, an area that was Chicago's economic engine in the 19th Century that has been reborn and is now powering the City's tech and cultural boom," Mayor Emanuel said.
+By working closely with the community and Alderman Burnett, we are modernizing the infrastructure, beautifying the corridor and making it suitable for the mixed-use economy of the 21st Century."

 The City Council designated the Fulton-Randolph Market District as a Chicago Landmark in July 2015.
 The streetscape plan was developed in cooperation with Alderman Burnett and community stakeholders, including the West Loop Community Organization (WLCO), and the Department of Planning and Development (DPD).
-The design is intended to make the neighborhood more pedestrian-friendly, while preserving its historic character and accentuating historic elements of the neighborhood's architecture.
+The design is intended to make the neighborhood more pedestrian-friendly, while preserving its historic character and accentuating historic architectural elements.

-"The Fulton Market Streetscape Project is already providing a safer environment for pedestrians and creating a more vibrant neighborhood," Alderman Burnett said.
-"The success of the plan was evident this summer during the weekly market held in the corridor."
+"The Fulton Market Streetscape Project has already provided a safer environment for pedestrians and added to the vibrancy of the neighborhood," Alderman Burnett said.
+"We are excited to get started on the next phase of the project that will extend the modernization to Ogden Avenue."